TRIQS/xca/doc/python_api.rst

 Python API Reference
 ====================

-This section contains the complete Python API reference for the triqs_soehyb package, including all modules, classes, and compiled extensions.
+This section contains the complete Python API reference for the triqs_xca package, including all modules, classes, and compiled extensions.

 Main Module
 -----------

-The main triqs_soehyb module provides access to all submodules and the high-level Solver interface.
+The main triqs_xca module provides access to all submodules and the high-level Solver interface.

 High-Level Solver Interface
 ----------------------------